hyperionix/docs/content/guide/package-1.md

 ----------------------------------
 ```

-Lets see what happened.
+Let's see what happened.
-1. The `hdk` find a package with name `"File Delete"` and executed its `test.lua`.
+1. `hdk` found a package named `"File Delete"` and executed its `test.lua`.
 2. It built all packages from `Packages` list.
-3. It executed all cases declared as Case (we have only single one).
+3. It executed all cases declared as `Case` (we have only single one).
 4. Inside `Main` test case `hdk` loaded `File Delete` package.
 You can consider this as analog of injecting the package into a process.
-After loading the packages hooks on `NtDeleteFile` and `NtSetInformationFile` were set.
+After loading the package hooks `ntdll!NtDeleteFile` and `ntdll!NtSetInformationFile` are set.
 5. We trigger one of these function calls and just output `Hello` message.

 You can use [sysapi](sysapi) both in packages and tests.

 <details>
   <summary>Windows Internals Reference</summary>
-On Windows a file could be deleted in a multiple ways but all of them are leads to the one of the following functions: ntdll!NtDeleteFile or ntdll!NtSetInformationFile with FILE_DISPOSITION_DELETE flag (actually there are can be more ways but lets consider only these two).
-In most cases like removing file from Windows Explorer the second one is used but we also intercept ntdll!NtDeleteFile to cover all cases.
+In Windows a file can be deleted in multiple ways but all of them lead to one of the following functions: `ntdll!NtDeleteFile` or `ntdll!NtSetInformationFile` with `FILE_DISPOSITION_DELETE` flag (actually there are can be more ways but let's consider only these two for now).
+In most cases like removing a file from Windows Explorer the second option is used but we also intercept ntdll!NtDeleteFile to cover all cases.
 </details>

 In the [next](package-2) step we will improve the Probe and add feature to block target function execution.